ICAZ117/mocside/README.md

 * Students can currently join a course twice disable this, this adds to both student course list and the courses roster list
 * Need a return to problems button in the workspace page
 * remove the show input/output button, or add functionality in workspace
+* Grades in the grades section of a student profile are calculated wrong, or static

 STYLE FIXES